 Cabin Loops at The Cabins at Disney’s Fort Wilderness Resort

 All the cabins are spread out and located on different “loops” throughout the property.
-Think of it as mini versions of neighborhoods, where all the cabins are located along a certain “street” that makes a loop in the small area that they are located.
-Each cabin is separate and are located on the “streets” with around twenty per area.
+Think of it as mini versions of neighborhoods, where all the cabins are located along a certain “street” that makes a loop in the small area where they are located.
+Each cabin is separate and is located on the “streets” with around twenty per area.

 Your Own Private Parking Spot!

 Driving up to the cabin, you’ll find your own personal parking spot for your vehicle, as well as stairs leading up to your private deck, complete with a picnic table and a small outdoor charcoal grill.
-Walking inside the cabin, you walk immediately into a decent sized kitchen and dining room.
-The dining room has a bench style chair on one side and individual chairs on the other side.
+Walking inside the cabin, you walk immediately into a decent-sized kitchen and dining room.
+The dining room has a bench-style chair on one side and individual chairs on the other side.
 The kitchen includes all of the necessities such as a full fridge, stove, and microwave.
 We bought all breakfast items for us to have breakfast at the cabin each morning, which helped us save some of our snack credits.
-To the right of the kitchen and dining room is a decent sized living room with two separate chairs, a coffee table, and a regular sized couch.
-The couch pulls out to a full-sized bed that can sleep either
+To the right of the kitchen and dining room is a decent-sized living room with two separate chairs, a coffee table, and a regular-sized couch.
+The couch pulls out to a full-sized bed that can sleep either two adults or three children.
+There is a large flat-screen TV mounted on the wall in the living room as well.

 Individual Cabin Layout

 To the left of the kitchen/dining area is a hallway that leads to the full bathroom that has a large counter with a single sink, toilet, and shower/tub combo.
 The cabin does have individual bottles of shampoo, conditioner, and body wash (H20 Products).
 The coolest part of the cabin is located past the bathroom.
-The bedroom has a queen-sized bed and twin sized bunk beds.
-This room sleeps up to 4 adults comfortably, and even
+The bedroom has a queen-sized bed and twin-sized bunk beds.
+This room sleeps up to 4 adults comfortably, and even more, kids if needed.
+Our kids immediately ran into this room and were so excited to see that they were going to be sleeping in bunk beds.
+There is also a closet/storage area and a tv in this room as well.

 Extracurricular Activities at The Cabins at Disney’s Fort Wilderness Resort